rkondrat1/FPGA_VHDL/FINAL/README.md

 This is the folder for my final project

-For this task, there were assigned three individual steps to help become more accustomed to the programming language, and how to work with the [ZedBoard](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/zedboard/).
+For this task, three individual steps were assigned to help become more accustomed to the programming language, and how to work with the [ZedBoard](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/zedboard/).
 Currently, the first two steps are completed and the last one is still in the making.

 ## STEP 1: Create a counter in Vivado utilizing VHDL and see the results in Simulink